 We've named the workflow 'mkdirtouch'.
 This time we need 2 parameters, let's name them 'directory' and 'file'.

-Create a dynamic shell task and edit it.
+Create a new task and edit it.
 First step is to create the directory as we were told.
 Set the path of the task to /bin/mkdir and go to the input section.

-Add an input, type 'XPath value' and choose the workflow parameter named 'directory'.
+Add an input, type 'XPath' and choose the workflow parameter named 'directory'.
 This time you have 2 choices!
 You should get something like this:

-Close the dialog and open the task library ( icon).
+Close the dialog and create a new job ( icon).

-Drag & drop a new dynamic shell task right under the first Job to create a new Job containing the second task.
+Drag & drop a it right under the first Job to create a new Job containing the second task.

 You should get a 2 jobs workflow like this:

-Edit the second task (currently 'ls') and change its path to '/usr/bin/touch'.
+Create a task in the second job and edit it.
+Change its path to '/usr/bin/touch'.
 Then go to the inputs tab.

 This time will be slightly more complicated.
 We want to create a dynamic input by concatenating several parts: the directory, a '/' and the file name.
 Thus we will touch a file into the directory.

-Add a new input and name it as you want.
-Then click on the add input part ( icon).
+Add a new input, then click on the add input part ( icon).
 In the 'XPath value' tab, choose the directory parameter of the workflow.
 Here you can see that you now have more choices as you can also use your parent's task output.

 You should get this: